-Figure 5.
-Overlay of four samples of IgG with varying amounts of $MS(PEG){8}$ analyzed by the 2D LC system with charged aerosol detection.
-Inset: UV at 280 nm.
+FIGURE 6.
+Overlay of four samples of IgG with varying amounts of MS(PEG)8 analyzed by the 2D LC system with charged aerosol detection. (inset) UV at 280 nm.

-Online Preparation of PEGylated BSA
+On-line Preparation of PEGylated BSA

-In this experiment a sequence list was prepared that alternated between the first vial, which contained protein plus PEGylation reagent, and a second vial, which also contained PEGylation reagent but the protein solution was replaced by an equal volume of PBS buffer.
+In this experiment a sequence list was prepared that alternated between the first vial containing protein-plus PEGylation reagent and a second vial also containing PEGylation reagent but the protein solution was replaced by an equal volume of PBS buffer.
 These vials were then sequentially analyzed at the initial time point (~2 min after the PEGylation reagent was added) and then again at ~40 min after the addition of Tris HCl buffer to quench further reactions.
-This sequence ensured identical reaction conditions and timing for all standards and sample vials.
+This sequence ensures identical reaction conditions and timing for all standards and sample vials.
 Additional sample/standard groups were prepared in a similar fashion using varying excess amounts of PEGylation reagent.
-The results for BSA indicated similar trends to those observed for IgG.
-The elution of the protein peak shifted on the SEC column as the molar excess of the reagent was increased due to the increasing size of the reacted product.
+The results for BSA indicated similar trends to those observed for IgG (above).
+The elution of the protein peak shifted on the SEC column as the molar excess of the reagent was increased due to increasing size of the reacted product.